msft-mfg-ai/ai-landingzone-b/.azdo/pipelines/readme.md

 > Alternatively, you could define these variables in the Azure DevOps Portal on each pipeline, but a variable group is a more repeatable and maintainable way to do it.

+> Note: The APP_AGENT_ENDPOINT and APP_AGENT_ID are needed only if you are deploying the sample Chat UI app included in this repository.
+These should point to an Agent defined in your AI Foundry which will be used by the Chat UI App.
+You will need to deploy the AI Foundry first, then create the agent, then come back and update these values and deploy the Chat UI App.

 ```bash
    az login